Mumbai Indians: 2014–2020: Dominance

-In the first match, they faced the FBT20 2014 champions Lahore Lions but they lost against them with Lahore Lions winning by 6 wickets in 18.4 overs.
+In the first match, they faced the FBT20 2014 champions Lahore Lions but lost against them, with Lahore Lions winning by 6 wickets in 18.4 overs.
 In the second match, they faced the Southern Express, who had a slow start and lost wickets regularly but managed to score 161/6 in 20 overs.
-The Mumbai Indians started off with an excellent opening partnership of 139 runs in just 14 overs but lost their first wicket on the 4th ball of the 15th over, but skipper Kieron Pollard ended things off in a blistering way, scoring 20 runs from just 7 balls.
-But in the last match against the Northern Knights, they just managed 132 runs which the Northern Knights won comfortably by 6 wickets with 16 balls to spare.
+The Mumbai Indians started off with an excellent opening partnership of 139 runs in just 14 overs.
+They lost their first wicket on the 4th ball of the 15th over, but skipper Kieron Pollard finished in a blistering way, scoring 20 runs from just 7 balls.
+But in the last match against the Northern Knights, they managed to score only 132 runs.
+Northern Knights comfortably chased down the target, winning by 6 wickets with 16 balls to spare.
 In this way, Mumbai's CLT20 2014 campaign ended.

 Mumbai Indians won their second IPL title in 2015 after they defeated Chennai Super Kings by 41 runs.
 They started the season with 4 IPL defeats mainly due to their bowling.
-They lost Aaron Finch and Corey Anderson due to injury for the rest of the season, which meant Lendl Simmons got a chance back into the team and with the help of 6 half-centuries, gave the team solid starts throughout the season.
+They lost Aaron Finch and Corey Anderson due to injury for the rest of the season, which meant Lendl Simmons got a chance back into the team.
+With the help of 6 half-centuries, he gave the team solid starts throughout the season.
 He was the top scorer for Mumbai with 540 runs and joint second (with Ajinkya Rahane) in total for the season behind David Warner.
-The introduction of another strike bowler Mitchell McClenaghan in the team provided good support to Lasith Malinga upfront.
-Mumbai went on to win 9 out of their last 10 matches to win the title, thanks to solid batting performances from Simmons, Rohit Sharma, Ambati Rayudu and Kieron Pollard and good bowling from Malinga, McClenaghan and Harbhajan Singh.
+The introduction of another strike bowler, Mitchell McClenaghan, in the team provided good support to Lasith Malinga upfront.
+Mumbai went on to win 9 out of their last 10 matches to win the title, thanks to solid batting performances from Simmons, Rohit Sharma, Ambati Rayudu and Kieron Pollard, and good bowling from Malinga, McClenaghan and Harbhajan Singh.

-In the Vivo IPL 2016 Auction, Mumbai Indians bought Tim Southee, Nathu Singh, Jos Buttler, Jitesh Sharma, KP Kamath, Krunal Pandya and Deepak Punia.
+In the IPL 2016 Auction, Mumbai Indians bought Tim Southee, Nathu Singh, Jos Buttler, Jitesh Sharma, KP Kamath, Krunal Pandya and Deepak Punia.
 They finished the season in the fifth spot in the points table.

 In IPL 2017, the Mumbai Indians finished at the top of the points table, winning 10 out of 14 matches.
 They went on to win the trophy after beating Rising Pune Supergiant in a nail-biting finish.
-This was their 3rd IPL title and with it they became the most successful team in the history of IPL.
+This was their 3rd IPL title, making them the most successful team in the history of IPL.

-In IPL 2018, the Mumbai Indians finished at fifth spot after winning 6 and losing 8 matches.
+In IPL 2018, the Mumbai Indians finished fifth after winning 6 and losing 8 matches.